Manhattan Beach, California: History

 George H. Peck owned the land that became part of the north section of Manhattan Beach.
 A coin flip decided the town's name.
 Around 1902, the beach suburb was named "Manhattan" after developer Stewart Merrill's home, the New York City borough of Manhattan.
-"Beach" was appended to the city's name, in 1927, at the behest of the postmaster.
+"Beach" was appended to the city's name at the behest of the postmaster.
+In 1912, incorporation of the City of Manhattan Beach won a vote held on November 26 and took effect on December 7.

-Upon the city's incorporation in 1912, Peck divided out a 2 block area for minority residents on the beachfront.
-The Bruce family bought some of the area and developed it into the first beach resort for Black Americans in southern California, Bruce’s Beach.
-In the 1920s, the Ku Klux Klan began violently harassing the resort’s visitors, the Bruce family, and four other Black families that bought lots.
+Mrs. W. A. Bruce, a landowner of property near the coast, created the first beach resort for Black Americans in Southern California, Bruce's Beach.
+Bruce set up a small portable cottage with a stand in front where soda and lunches were sold.
+There were two dressing tents with showers, and fifty bathing suits were available for rent.
+Peck's land was located between Bruce's land and the beach itself, and Peck erected "no trespassing signs" on his land, which required beachgoers to walk a half-mile around his land in order to go to the beach.
+Many beachgoers did so, which made the nearby white landowners unhappy.
+In the 1920s, the Ku Klux Klan began violently harassing the resort's visitors, the Bruce family, and four other Black families that bought lots.
 In 1924, the city used eminent domain to seize the land from the Black property owners under the pretense of building a park.

-In 2021 California Governor Gavin Newsom, ordered by law to begin procedures for immediate restitution of property to descendants of the family.
+Bruce's attorney noted that there was a lot of vacant property located on both sides of Bruce's Beach that could have been used for a public park, and that the city's insistence in seizing Bruce's property was a ruse to carry out the city's racist objection to Black people using the public beach.
+In 2021, California Governor Gavin Newsom signed legislation authorizing the transferring of the property to descendants of the family.

 The land in Manhattan Beach was formerly sand dunes.
 During the 1920s and 1930s, Kuhn Brothers Construction Company leveled uneven sandy sites and some excess sand was sold and shipped to Waikiki, Hawaii, to convert their reef and rock beach into a sandy beach.
-The sand was also used to build the Los Angeles Coliseum and portions of the Pacific Coast Highway.

-The McMartin preschool trials, allegedly an example of day care sex abuse hysteria, started with investigations of a Manhattan Beach preschool in 1983.
+The McMartin preschool trials, an example of day care sex abuse hysteria, started with investigations of a Manhattan Beach preschool in 1983.
 The trials ran from 1987 to 1990 and resulted in no convictions.
 HBO dramatized this case in the Emmy-winning Indictment: The McMartin Trial, which was partially filmed in Manhattan Beach.

-The Manhattan Beach Historical Society is now in charge of preserving the history of the city.